lokstory/dependency-injection-go/README.md

 It will generated below files:
 * digo package in the root path of project
-* digo.go in every packages which need to inject dependencies
+* digo.go in every packages which needs to inject dependencies

 #### Linux